envisioning/vocab/src/content/lda-latent-dirichlet-allocation.md

 - 0.785
 - 0.78
 - 0.77
-slug: lda
+slug: lda-latent-dirichlet-allocation
 summary: Generative statistical model often used in natural language processing to discover hidden (or latent) topics within a collection of documents.
 title: LDA (Latent Dirichlet Allocation)
 ---